nestauk/cci_cameroon/README.md

 1. A classification model that classfies rumours into existing categories
 2. A clustering model that finds new groups of rumours from a pool of rumours that cannot be classified

-Find out more about the project in our report (coming soon).
+Find out more about the project in our report [Localising AI for crisis response](https://www.nesta.org.uk/report/localising-ai/).

 ## Contents